mieltn/txparser/README.md

 ## Running and manual testing

-I found [random transaction](https://etherscan.io/tx/0xb3c5c2dbef5174c6a7e83cbc64b986239b5c93afe18533561c08143b11080bca) on Etherscan and set `start_block` in config to be previous of that transaction.
+I found [random transaction](https://etherscan.io/tx/0xb3c5c2dbef5174c6a7e83cbc64b986239b5c93afe18533561c08143b11080bca) on Etherscan and set `start_block` in config to be previous to that transaction.

 After starting the app, add From and To addresses to subscription list (the parser process will sleep for 10 secs in the beginning). *You don't have to use proposed addresses, pick any recent tx, add addresses and adjust start_block in config to be not too far from now.